 Now compute the statistic:

-That is the test statistic, not the final conclusion by itself.
-You would compare to a chi square distribution with the appropriate degrees of freedom.
+That is the test statistic, not the conclusion by itself.
+You compare to a chi square distribution with the appropriate degrees of freedom.
 Here the degrees of freedom are , because there are three categories and no parameters were estimated from the data.
 With , a statistic of is not strong evidence against equal preference at the level.
+The practical reading: the counts differ from perfect equality, but not by enough to confidently call the true preferences unequal from this sample alone.

 - Using the test on means, measurements, or percentages instead of category counts.